Devil0236h/vehicle-crash-detection/README.txt

 2. Installation:-
-*Install Python (version 3.10 or Other Versions may work depending on compatibility) from the official website: Python.
+*Install Python (version 3.19(python 19) or Other Versions may work depending on compatibility) from the official website: Python.
-*Install a Python IDE preferably PyCharm or VS code.
+*Install a Python IDE preferably  VS code.
 *Install the required dependencies ( check the imports in the code).
 *Run the Application from the main.py file in the IDE.